-Using a mirror Look at your own face in the mirror.
+Using a mirror

+Look at your own face in the mirror.
 By pulling different expressions, you will see how to draw these in your cartoons.

 Finish the drawing by adding hair and facial details, making the person look happy.

 Now try drawing some different expressions.
 Here are a few ideas to get you started.

+Hair

-Hair Manga characters generally have very stylised hair.
+Manga characters generally have very stylised hair.
 Think about the situation the character you are drawing is in and make the hair fit the scene.

 This character is drawn with five different hair situations.

-Hair can be affected by action or environment For example, if the character is running their hair may stream out behind them, or if it is windy the hair can be blown sideways.
+Hair can be affected by action or environment.
+For example, if the character is running their hair may stream out behind them, or if it is windy the hair can be blown sideways.

 Hair styles can help define your characters personality.
 Here are a few different style to try.
 What type of people do you think they belong to?

-Samurai The samurai warrior stands defiant, sword drawn and ready for battle.
+The samurai warrior stands defiant, sword drawn and ready for battle.

 Now start to build up the basic shape and features of your figure.

-Draw in the main shape of the body, using the ovals to guide you. nds Draw an oval for the head.
+Draw in the main shape of the body, using the ovals to guide you.
+Start by sketching these simple shapes.

+Draw two lines to indicate the position and angle of the shoulders and hips.
+Draw in a line for the spine.

-Draw an oval for the body and smaller ovals for the hands.
-Indicate the direction and length of the sword.
+Draw an oval for the hips.

+Sketch in the arms and legs using straight lines.
+Add dots to indicate the joints.